 Jeremy Swanson photo.

-Get your long weekend started early with Ozomatli headlining the Snowmass Free Concert Series on Fanny Hill.
+If you’re ready to groove, head to Fanny Hill for Ozomatli, headlining the Snowmass Free Concert Series.
 Ozomatli, a local favorite band, brings an eclectic mix of Latin, hip-hop, rock, and funk to the stage.
 Bring a blanket, a picnic, and your dancing shoes!

 You won’t want to miss The Spazmatics, bringing high-energy 80s new wave hits and nerdy-cool charm to the Fanny Hill stage.
 Think synth-pop, tight harmonies, and more than a few throwback sing-alongs.
 Dress up in your favorite 80s attire and come ready to rock out on Fanny Hill!